 How do laxatives work?

-Osmotic laxatives work by increasing the amount of fluid in the large bowel by drawing fluid into it (osmosis).
+These work by increasing the amount of fluid in the large bowel by drawing fluid into it (osmosis).
 Less fluid is then absorbed into the bloodstream from the large bowel.
-The bowels become more filled (distended) because of the extra fluid, and the stools are softer.
+The bowels become more filled (distended) because of the extra fluid, and the stools are softer and easier to pass.
 The extra volume stimulates the muscles of the walls of the bowels to contract.
 These muscle contractions (called peristalsis) squeeze the faeces along.

-Stool (faecal) softeners work by wetting and softening the faeces.
+Stool softeners work by wetting and softening the faeces.

 Which laxatives are usually prescribed or recommended?

 Mostly, laxatives are taken by mouth (orally).
 In some cases, your doctor may prefer to treat your constipation by giving medication via the back passage (anus).
 The choice of laxative usually depends on various factors.
 These include what you would prefer, the symptoms of constipation that you have, how severe your constipation is, the possible side-effects of the laxative, your other medical conditions, and cost.
 As a general rule:

 - Treatment with a bulk-forming laxative is usually tried first.

 - If stools (faeces) remain hard despite using a bulk-forming laxative then an osmotic laxative tends to be tried, or used in addition to a bulk-forming laxative.

 - If stools are soft but you still find them difficult to pass then a stimulant laxative may be added in.